mkdocstrings/python/docs/usage/index.md

         - https://docs.python-requests.org/en/master/objects.inv
 ```

-When importing an inventory, you enable automatic cross-references
+When loading an inventory, you enable automatic cross-references
 to other documentation sites like the standard library docs
 or any third-party package docs.
-Typically, you want to import
+Typically, you want to load
 the inventories of your project's dependencies, at least those
 that are used in the public API.